9 Picturesque Places to Kayak in Nova Scotia

 It shouldn’t come as a surprise that Nova Scotia is a spectacular place for stargazing, thanks to a lack of light pollution at night!

-While wearing seatbelts and having children in appropriate car seats, driving the posted speed limit, and obeying traffic signals and signs are important rules of the road here as they are everywhere, there are some laws in Nova Scotia that may not be the same in every province or in other countries, including:
+While wearing seatbelts and having children in appropriate car seats, driving the posted speed limit, and obeying traffic signals and signs are important rules of the road here, there are some laws in Nova Scotia that may not be the same across Canada and/or in other countries, including:

 There are some businesses that may accept US dollars – but be sure to ask when you enter a business and the exchange rate they offer.
 It is important to remember that you may not receive the most current exchange rate at a business.

 Nova Scotia has several kinds of ticks, including the blacklegged tick that carries the bacteria that can cause Lyme disease.
-We encourage you to practice tick prevention and to check for ticks after you explore outdoors.
+We encourage everyone to practice tick prevention and to always check for ticks after you spend time outside in nature.

 Tick prevention measures can include: